Premium .com Domain Names: Rent, Lease, or Buy?

 There can only be one domain, and because of this, premium .com domain name values skyrocket to incredible levels when the premium .com domain is placed on the market to be rented, leased, or purchased.

 Most premium .com domain owners are rarely looking to sell their lucrative pieces of virtual real estate.

 Most owners typically are looking to rent or lease premium .com domains.

-You may find this somewhat appalling, but truth be told, there are benefits to being the first to identify and see the value.
+You may find this somewhat appalling, but the truth is told, there are benefits to being the first to identify and see the value.

-Don’t think that renting or leasing premium .com domain names is a one way street of benefit to the domain owners.
-In actually, domain renting or leasing offers very lucrative benefits to all parties involved.
+Don’t think that renting or leasing premium .com domain names is a one-way street of benefit to the domain owners.
+Domain renting or leasing offers very lucrative benefits to all parties involved.

 However, leasing is considered better than renting because it comes with an option to buy.